Stage-wise Dynamics of Classifier-Free Guidance in Diffusion Models: Stage-wise Behavior of Classifier Free Guidance in Sampling

 \textbf{Stage III: Concentration.} Once noise becomes negligible, dynamics are dominated by local contraction within each mode.
 By scaling the conditional score, CFG sharpens this contraction, suppressing intra-class variability.
 Samples therefore appear sharper and more semantically faithful, but diversity within each mode is eroded.

 Taken together, these stages explain the dual empirical effects of CFG: it improves conditional fidelity and visual sharpness, yet simultaneously diminishes both global coverage (loss of weaker modes) and local diversity (within-mode contraction).
+Interestingly, this resonates with prior work~\citep{balaji2022ediff,li2024faster} that empirically found diffusion models determine the overall shape early in the process and fine details late, which corresponds to our distinction between global diversity and local diversity.
 This stage-wise perspective provides a unified theoretical framework for understanding diversity loss under CFG and points to principled strategies for designing time-varying guidance schedules.